mindspore-ai/docs/tutorials/source_en/advanced/static_graph_expert_programming.md

 assert np.all(graph_mode_grads == output_except)
 ```

-As in the above use case, save the intermediate file through the settings: context.set_context(mode=context.GRAPH_MODE, save_graphs=True), you can get the intermediate file IR, for easy viewing, we simplify the resulting intermediate file as follows:
+As in the above use case, save the intermediate file through the settings: ms.set_context(mode=ms.GRAPH_MODE, save_graphs=True), you can get the intermediate file IR, for easy viewing, we simplify the resulting intermediate file as follows:

 The IR file when the real operator is not inserted into the Load operator inside the framework is as follows, and you can see that there are 3 Load operators, all of which take the value of para2_param this global variable at different times, and this global variable will modify the value through the Assign operator.
 That is, the values taken by the 3 Loads are different.
 And if we do not insert the real operator into the Load operator, that is, we do not save the value of the global variable para2_param at different times, then the final result obtained is incorrect.
 That is, this case is set to 3 in the MS_DEV_SIDE_EFFECT_LOAD_ELIM, which has the least memory footprint, but the result has precision problems.